5 Best Backpack Sprayers of 2023 – Top Picks & Reviews

 The Roundup 190314 Backpack sprayer came in at number two on our list.
 We consider this Roundup model as the best backpack sprayer available for your hard-earned money.
 The Roundup sprayer is outfitted with excellent padding and support, making it perfect for long days in the garden or lawn.
 Like the Field King, this Roundup model also uses a pump with chemically resistant Viton seals.

 Manufactured with a 4-gallon capacity, this sprayer can store plenty of product, minimizing time spent refilling.
 With a manufacturer such as Roundup, this sprayer can be trusted and put to the test.
-This makes the Roundup 190314 Backpack Sprayer the perfect option for the budget-minded consumer.
+This makes the Roundup 190314 Backpack Sprayer the best backpack sprayer for the money.

 3. Chapin International 63985 Backpack Sprayer – Premium Choice